Lipid modifying substances, HMG-CoA reductase inhibitors in combination with other lipid modifying substances. ATC code:

 Mean plasma half-life: the plasma elimination half-life of fenofibric acid is approximately 20 hours.

 Simvastatin is a substrate of CYP 3A4 and of the efflux transporter BCRP.
 Simvastatin is taken up actively into the hepatocytes by the transporter OATP1B1.
 The major metabolites of simvastatin present in human plasma are the beta-hydroxyacid and four additional active metabolites.
-Following an oral dose of radioactive simvastatin to man, 13% of the radioactivity was excreted in the urine and 60% in the feces within 96 hours.
-The amount recovered in the feces represents absorbed medicinal product equivalents excreted in bile as well as unabsorbed medicinal product.
+Following an oral dose of radioactive simvastatin to man, 13% of the radioactivity was excreted in the urine and 60% in the faeces within 96 hours.
+The amount recovered in the faeces represents absorbed medicinal product-equivalents excreted in bile as well as unabsorbed medicinal product.
 Following an intravenous injection of the beta-hydroxyacid metabolite, its half-life averaged 1.9 hours.
 An average of only 0.3% of the intravenous dose was excreted in urine as inhibitors.